ggbt/html5-bombergirl/README.md

 This is an almost complete rewrite of MattSkalas [html5-bombergirl](https://github.com/MattSkala/html5-bombergirl).

 It is entirely written in javascript and is playable on desktop as well as mobile browsers.
-I

 The game can be played in both singleplayer and multiplayer.